 - Outstanding Expenses

-This method is preferred by most of the entities as the system not only informs about the past transactions regarding the revenue and expense, but it also predicts the cash receipts and disbursements expected to be arisen in the future.
+This method is preferred by most of the entities as the system not only informs about the past transactions regarding the revenue and expense, but it also predicts the cash receipts and disbursements expected to arise in the future.
 Besides this, one of the major drawbacks of accrual accounting is that the company has to pay tax on the income which is not yet received.

 Key Differences Between Cash Accounting and Accrual Accounting